 The reaction to Clara always seems to be - I like her!
 I really like her!
 This reaction is normally being communicated by straight men and they all sound like Scotty ogling the Enterprise upon arrival.
-Sam says she is "spunky" which led me to look up the definition of that particular adjective.
+My one friend says she is "spunky" which led me to look up the definition of that particular adjective.
 Spunky: feisty, plucky; displaying animation, vigor, or liveliness.
 Fair enough description I guess.
 But, that isn't enough for me.
 I'll have to wait this one out and see how it plays.

 As for the Doctor, I'll see how that plays too.
 It isn't like I don't have several centuries for this one to grow on me. ;)